John Coltrane: 1958: Davis and Coltrane

-Coltrane rejoined Davis in December 1957 after he recovered from his addiction.
+Coltrane rejoined Davis in December 1957 after Coltrane recovered from his addiction.
 In October of that year, jazz critic Ira Gitler coined the term "sheets of sound" to describe the style Coltrane developed with Monk and was perfecting in Davis's group, now a sextet.
 His playing was compressed, with rapid runs cascading in very many notes per minute.
 Coltrane recalled: "I found that there were a certain number of chord progressions to play in a given time, and sometimes what I played didn't work out in eighth notes, sixteenth notes, or triplets.
 I had to put the notes in uneven groups like fives and sevens in order to get them all in."

 Coltrane stayed with Davis until April 1960, working with alto saxophonist Cannonball Adderley; pianists Red Garland, Bill Evans, and Wynton Kelly; bassist Paul Chambers; and drummers Philly Joe Jones and Jimmy Cobb.
 During this time he participated in the Davis sessions Milestones and Kind of Blue, and the concert recordings Miles & Monk at Newport (1963) and Jazz at the Plaza (1958).